Thymus Chakra (Higher Heart Chakra):

 When the chakra is open, we are able to receive love and give it joyfully to others.

-Moreover, this chakra allows us to care about and connect sincerely with billions of other individuals, creating a web of connections that have not been possible before.
+This chakra allows us to care about and connect sincerely with billions of other individuals, creating a web of connections that have not been possible before.

 You are also able to connect your dreams with waking reality.